 #3 Be A Good Sport

 No one likes being dominated or hit too often during sparring.
-But if it happens to you, keep your ego in check, and take it in your stride.
+But if it happens to you, keep your ego in check, and take it in stride.
 Tantrums and outbursts of anger will usually not be tolerated at the gym.
 Instead, ask your coach for feedback as to what you could have done better, and start to work on the weaker aspects of your game.
-This is the only way you’ll improve.
+This is the only way you will improve.

 #4 Keep Your Opinions To Yourself